Drogue-Systems/Drogue-Docs/pages/drogue_can_bpwrd/drogue_can_bpwrd_pinout.md

 The CAN-BPWRD development board has 4 pairs of CAN bus Vin and GND pins exposed; two pairs for each CAN bus.

-The two pairs with a bus are directly connected to one another, providing you the means to pass through the bus voltage to other devices in the network.
+The two pairs within a bus are directly connected to one another, providing you the means to pass through the bus voltage to other devices in the network.

 By making use of diodes, the two pairs in CAN bus 1 are completely independent from the two pairs in CAN bus 2.
 This means you are able to connect two different power supplies - even at different voltages - to the board.
 The development board will take power from either input, providing redundancy if one was to fail.

-{% include image.html file="drogue_can_bpwrd/CAN-BPWRD_CAN_VIN.jpg" alt="Annotated Pinout of CAN bus Vin pins" caption="Annotated Pinout of CAN bus Vin pins" max-width="1000"%}
+{% include image.html file="drogue_can_bpwrd/CAN-BPWRD_CAN_VIN.jpg" alt="Annotated Pinout of CAN Vin Pins" caption="Annotated Pinout of CAN Vin Pins with Representative Schematic" max-width="1000"%}

+{% include warning.html content="Take care to not connect 2 different power supplies to the same CAN bus" %}

-#### 2.2 CAN Bus Term Pins
+#### 2.2 CAN Termination Jumper Pins
-#### 2.3 5V and 3V3 Enable Pins
+#### 2.3 5V and 3V3 Enable Jumper Pins
 #### 2.4 General use 5V, 3.3V and GND Pins

 ### 3.0 Internally Reserved MCU Pins